The Birds II: Land's End: Plot

-Ted goes to the lighthouse where Karl is watching the group of seagulls standing together on the coast while some others are flying in the sky.
-Karl explains to Ted about something from the original movie, "The Birds," that happened a long time ago in the Southwest.
-Ted drives back home as the 2 swarms of birds fly to each other in the sky.
-Ted explains to Mary about how, 30 years ago, people were attacked by a swarm of birds in a small town, in Bodega Bay, California.
+Ted goes to the lighthouse where Karl is watching a group of seagulls.
+Karl tells Ted about the events from the original movie, "The Birds".
+Back home, Ted explains to Mary about how, 30 years ago, people were attacked by a swarm of birds in Bodega Bay, California.

-Later that night, in the lighthouse, Karl sits in his room where he looks at the window.
-The several seagulls fly over the coast.
-Joanna goes outside and finds the dog.
-Ted and Mary are both having their own honeymoon until Jill comes and finds her parents.
-They both realize that one of their two daughters goes outside.
-Panicking, Ted quickly goes outside as his daughter gets the pet dog back.
-One of the birds looks down at her as it flies down toward her and almost scratches her face until the dog saves her life by jumping and biting the one bird, causing all of the birds to fly into the air.
-Ted quickly takes her back into the house.
-The dog gnaws it until the birds attack the dog while pecking it to tragically dead until he comes back.
-Ted uses the shovel to stop the birds from attacking it.
+Later that night, Joanna goes outside to look for the dog.
+Ted and Mary are having a private moment until Jill interrupts them.
+They both realize that Joanna has gone outside.
+Panicking, Ted quickly goes outside to look for her.
+One of the birds almost scratches Joanna's face until the dog saves her life by biting the bird, causing all of the birds to fly into the air.
+Ted quickly takes her back into the house as the birds peck the dog to death.
+Ted uses the shovel to stop the birds from attacking the dog.
 He lifts it up and runs into the house.
-The Hocken family are now safe in the living room as the birds fly through the front porch and pecking at the front wall.
-Mary attempts to call someone on the telephone, but she realizes that it doesn't work out as one of the birds pecks on the wire in the metal bowl at left side of the house to break the light power.
-The Hocken family cuddles together and they see the front door pecking out by the birds until Ted quickly runs toward and pushes the desk to turn it upside down and pushes it toward the front door to block it.
-The birds fly through the front porch and away from the house.
-In the lighthouse, Karl walks upstairs and sees a swarm of birds flying around while the flashing light turns around.
-The birds break into the glass window and attack him when he falls out of the lighthouse until the flashing light slowly turns off.
+The Hocken family stay in the living room as the birds start pecking at the front of the house.
+Mary attempts to call someone, but it doesn't work as one of the birds disables power to the house.
+The Hocken family watch the front door being pecked by birds until Ted blocks it with his desk.
+The birds eventually fly away from the house.
+In the lighthouse, Karl sees a swarm of birds flying around.
+The birds break through the glass window and attack him, causing him to fall off the lighthouse.